wyn/collab/src/python/collab/README.txt

 The wiki pages contain more detailed descriptions of the various steps described here, particularly the configuration of the XMPP server and running the Collab components.

-Here are some web resources I found useful:
+Here are some other web resources I found useful:

 Twisted: